Only six immigrants in terrorism database stopped by CBP at southern border in first half of 2018

 On the northern border, CBP stopped 91 people listed in the database, including 41 who were not American citizens or residents.

-Border patrol agents, separate from CBP officers, stopped five immigrants on the database over the same time period, but it was unclear from the data which ones were stopped at the northern border versus the southern border.
+Border patrol agents, separate from CBP officers, stopped five immigrants from the database between legal ports of entry over the same time period, but it was unclear from the data which ones were stopped at the northern border versus the southern border.

 The White House has used the 4,000 figure to make its case for building a wall on the southwest border and for closing the government until Congress funds it.
 They have also threatened to call a national emergency in order to get over $5 billion in funding for the wall.